mipimipi/otr/README.md

 ### Installation with package managers

-For Arch Linux (and other Linux distros, that can install packages from the Arch User Repository) there is a [otr package in AUR](https://aur.archlinux.org/packages/otr-git/).
+For Arch Linux (and other Linux distros, that can install packages from the Arch User Repository) there are the AUR packages [otr](https://aur.archlinux.org/packages/otr/) and [otr-git](https://aur.archlinux.org/packages/otr-git/).
+These packages are also available as binaries via the [nerdstuff repository](https://nerdstuff.org/repository/).

 ### OTRKEY mimetype